 La Cabana Beach Resort and Casino is located in a town called Oranjestad.
 Honestly, this resort was nice, but what I loved the most was the location.
 It was within walking distance to excellent restaurants and to the amazing Eagle Beach.
 They have dining RIGHT on the beach!

 Many of the resorts had casinos, restaurants, and spas.
-I didn’t notice that any particular hotel stuck out from the others, so I’d suggest you make your selection based upon the location and amenities that work best for you.
+I didn’t notice that any particular hotel stuck out from the others.
+I’d suggest you make your selection based on the location and amenities that work best for you.